 The majority of lean proteins are rich in B vitamins.
-While each of the eight essential B vitamins has their own set of functions, they cohesively provide the body with energy and helps metabolic processes function at their prime.
+While each of the eight essential B vitamins has its own set of functions, they cohesively provide the body with energy and helps metabolic processes function at their prime.

 How Much Protein for Weight Loss?